openfga/sample-stores/stores/slack/README.md

 - #general channel is a public channel, anyone who is a member of the Sandcastle workspace can view it
 - In the Sandcastle workspace:
   - Amy has a legacy admin role
-  - Bob has a channels admin role
+  - Bob has a channel admin role
   - Catherine and Emily are members
   - David is a guest
 - Catherine and Emily are normal members of the Sandcastle workspace, they can view all public channels, as well as channels they have been invited to